-MK CCG have commissioned the practice to deliver a Minor Injuries Service to the patients of Stony Medical Centre.
+MK CCG has commissioned the practice to deliver a Minor Injuries Service to the patients of Stony Medical Centre.

 Over recent years A&E departments have seen an unmanageable increase in demand.
 In response the CCG, working in conjunction with general practice, has identified a number of minor injuries that can be dealt with in general practice and which do not need to attend A&E.